randombits-dev/micro-storage/client/src/content/docs/docs/3-using.md

 The following types of documents are supported:

-* Text - A simple text document that supports Markdown shortcuts
+* Rich Text - A rich text document that supports Markdown shortcuts
 * Drawing - A sketchpad for drawing diagrams - uses the Excalidraw library

 ### Creating documents